harmony-one/x/progress/artem-kolodko.md

+2023-10-24 Tue: Completed local environment setup for ios-anne.
+Had s call with Sergey to split the tasks and discuss common pitfalls while working on ios projects.
+Started setting up com.country.x.artem as a separate project (work in progress).

 2023-10-23 Mon: [Implemented](https://github.com/harmony-one/x/pull/55) Google Text-to-Speech using Google API, without a proxy server (this can be used in iOS app).
 Synced with devs regarding new iOS tasks.
 Started iOS environment setup.

 2023-10-20 Fri: [Added](https://github.com/harmony-one/x/pull/45) url params for speech and text models, fixed sound interruption: the complete sentence will now be sent to google text-to-speech API.
 Explored latency issue, it's caused by proxy service and google API latency.
 Checking for a solution to use Google text-to-speech directly from client app.
 As another option we can switch to PlayHT.